Traurige/libKitten/README.md

 ## Compiling
   - [Theos](https://theos.dev/) is required to compile the project
-  - You may want to edit the root `Makefile` to use your Theos SDK
+  - You may want to edit the root `Makefile` to use your Theos SDK and toolchain

 ## License
 Since this library is made from open source code you can freely take whatever you need<br>